SparkingTime/K-MeansViaSpark/README.md

 * For K-means on DBPedia Data, we run throuhg k=2, k=3, k=4, k=5 , k=6 to understand which cluster number clustering the data better.
 Also for each k, we run K-means using GreateCircle and Euclidean distance measure
 * In each part, we will first present our data and visulization for each k and each distance measure then conclude with a breif summary

+* **TWO IMPORTANT NOTES**
+ * Since the datas for Device Location and DBpedia is very large, during the visulization of each cluster, we randomly        sample 0.1 of the points in the cluster
+ * For centers_comparison plot, trace0 is centers computed from Euclidean method while trace1 is from Greatcircle(Diamond     Shape)
 ######part@1-Device Data

 *Cluster and Visualize the [Device Status data](./step3.Input/filteredStatus.csv)*